revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 ---

-11. Suppose there is a Student class.We add Student class objects to the ArrayList.Mention the steps that need to be taken if I want to sort the objects in ArrayList using the studentId attribute present in the Student class.
+11.Suppose there is a Student class.We add Student class objects to the ArrayList.Mention the steps that need to be taken if I want to sort the objects in ArrayList using the studentId attribute present in the Student class.

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)